 Introspection goes beyond recalling the things that happened in a day, week, or month.
 You need to look closely and reflect on your thoughts, feelings, beliefs, and motivations.
 Periodically examining your experiences, the decisions you make, the relationships you have, and the things you engage in provide useful insights on your life goals, on the good traits you must sustain, and the bad traits you have to discard.

 Moreover, it gives you clues on how to act, react, and conduct yourself in the midst of any situation.
 Like any skill, different types of meditation and introspection can be learned; all it takes is the courage and willingness to seek the truths that lie within you.
 Here are some pointers when you introspect: be objective, be forgiving of yourself, and focus on your areas for improvement.

 To Grow Spiritually Is To Develop Your Potentials

-Religion and science have differing views on matters of the human spirit.
+Religion and science have differing views on the different types of meditation of the human spirit.
 Religion views people as spiritual beings temporarily living on Earth, while science views the spirit as just one dimension of an individual.
 Mastery of the self is a recurring theme in both Christian (Western) and Islamic (Eastern) teachings.

 The needs of the body are recognized but placed under the needs of the spirit.
 Beliefs, values, morality, rules, experiences, and good works provide the blueprint to ensure the growth of the spiritual being.
 In Psychology, realizing one’s full potential is to self-actualize.

 Maslow identified several human needs: physiological, security, belongingness, esteem, cognitive, aesthetic, self-actualization, and self-transcendence.
 James earlier categorized these needs into three: material, emotional, and spiritual.

 When you have satisfied the basic physiological and emotional needs, spiritual or existential needs come next.
 Achieving each of these different types of meditation leads to the total development of the individual.
 Perhaps the difference between these two religions and psychology is the end of self-development: Christianity and Islam see that self-development is a means toward serving God, while psychology view that self-development is an end by itself.